c3g/GenPipes/pipelines/ampliconseq/README.md

 ================

 The standard MUGQIC Amplicon-Seq pipeline is suited for Metagenome analysis (e.g. ITS, 16S or 18S rDNA analysis).
-This pipeline is based on de novo OTU picking method using [Qiime](http://qiime.org).
+This pipeline is based on OTU picking method using [Qiime](http://qiime.org).
 First of all, reads are preprocessed by removing trailing low quality with Trimmomatic.
 Then (assuming we have paired end data), the reads are merged with FLASh.
 Finally a reference chimera dectection is performed in order to filter out chimeric sequences possibly formed during amplicon sequencing.
-Reads are then clustered into different OTU according to a chosen treshold with Usearch.
+Reads are then clustered into different OTU according to a chosen treshold with VSEARCH.
 Each OTU is represented by a single sequence and taxonomic assignation is performed using Uclust.
 A phylegonetic tree is then built with PyNAST which can be useful for beta diversity metrics.
-A rarefaction step can be performed in order to compare all the samples and to analyse the alpha and the beta diversity.
+A normalization step (rarefaction or CSS) is then performed in order to compare all the samples and to analyse the alpha and the beta diversity.
 Plots for alpha diversity are made with Qiime and Krona tools.
 Also, Qiime is utilised for beta diversity analysis.